bbkane/bbkane.github.io/README.md

 - Go to the site: http://127.0.0.1:4000/

-- Possibly use the `--watch` option to rebuild the site on file changes.
+- Possibly use the `-w, --watch` option to rebuild the site on file changes.
+- Possibly use the `-D, --drafts` option to serve posts in the `_drafts` folder.